encode/django-rest-framework/docs/api-guide/pagination.md

                 'results': data
             })

-We'd then need to setup the custom class in our configuration:
+We'd then need to set up the custom class in our configuration:

     REST_FRAMEWORK = {
         'DEFAULT_PAGINATION_CLASS': 'my_project.apps.core.pagination.CustomPagination',